fisher-bien-1718/python-turtle-Paddy-Bergin-1718/3-for_loop/README.md

 ## Setup

 Writing the same set of instructions over and over isn't very efficient.
-Python can help use with the *for loop*.
+Python can help us with the *for loop*.
 The for loop repeats a block of code a number of times
 ```python
 #  Draw a cube in 3 lines